Where to get information. Driver's Licensing.

-The VW Beetle damping unit is used by a LOT of sidecarists, primarily because it is inexpensive, functional, and easily available with multiple types of end fittings.
+The VW Beetle's damping units are used by a LOT of sidecarists, primarily because it is inexpensive, functional, and easily available with multiple types of end fittings.
 It is important that it be used correctly, or poor return of the steering to straight ahead will be had with stiff steering (that means higher human forces needed).
 For some adaptations, use of the Beetle damper, NOT Super-Beetle, may be better ....for some, the Super is better.
 The VW standard Beetle damper can be attached to some tugs by replacing an upper shock mounting bolt ...with a Heim attachment.
 Try to avoid using two Heims in your installation, it often gives rise to excessive movement before damping.
 The end of the standard most commonly available Beetle damper is 10 mm, and if one can not get a 10 mm threaded Heim ...sometimes hard to find ...then one could consider using a 3/8" Heim, and run a 3/8-24 tap over the 10 mm end.
 The other end of the damper attaches to the front strut ...you can weld on a tab, or use a clamp, or whatever is really needed.